 Warning: Do not submerge the condenser fan in water as there are electronic parts inside it.

-As with the evaporator fan, don’t try to bend it back into shape if it is warped.
-Have it replaced right away.
-Same goes for a faulty condenser fan motor.
+As with the evaporator fan, don’t try to bend it back into shape if it is warped – have it replaced right away.
+The same goes for a faulty condenser fan motor.

-If you find no fault in either refrigerator fans, then the knocking noise is most likely coming from the compressor itself.
+If you find no fault in either the condenser fan or the evaporator fan, then the squealing noise is most likely coming from the compressor itself.

 The most likely reason may be a malfunctioning crankshaft inside the compressor.
 It could also be a loose part, or the compressor itself has come loose.
 Whatever it is, the best course of action is to have it diagnosed by a technician.